What Size of External Bifold Door Do I Need?

 When it comes to conserving space and bringing a touch of modern class to your home, installing a set of bifold doors is a great choice, and, if you have prior experience in DIY, they are not that difficult to install yourself, so you might not even need to hire a joiner.
 They are also generally more thermally sound than conventional french doors (if you buy quality that is) and look significantly less dated.

-It is, however, absolutely imperative that you make sure your doors are exactly the right size for your opening, particularly for bifold doors, given the extra mechanisms involved.
+Whichever type of patio door you opt for, It is absolutely imperative that you make sure your doors are exactly the right size for your opening, particularly for bifold doors, given the extra mechanisms involved.
 So, here we've put together a thorough guide that should help you make the right measurements and order the right bifold doors for your home.

 How To Measure For External Bifold Doors